Top 10 Hard to Kill Houseplants

 Create an evergreen forest in miniature with a few Norfolk Island pines.
 The soft, feathery needles make this live tree friendlier than most.
 It’ll eventually become a small tree, but slow the growth process a little bit by keeping it tightly potted.
 Grow it in bright light and keep the soil moist.

-7. Christmas Cactus
+7. Thanksgiving Cactus

 Why we love it: This cactus asks for next to nothing from its caretaker and will readily live on for years and years.
 These hard to kill houseplants also make a thoughtful holiday gift!